|Size||2.3-6 inch (6-15 cm)|

 During the winter, the lemmings reproduce again, but then the ermine comes into play: He hunts for the animals even in winter.
 However, as the ermine reproduces slowly, it takes four years until there are so many hungry stoats that the number of lemmings drops extremely and suddenly.

-Baby lemmings are born after a gestation period of about 3 weeks.
+Baby lemmings are born after a gestation period of about three weeks.
 At the beginning they stay in the warm burrow in order to survive the cold Arctic winter.

 If people talk about pet lemmings, they usually have the steppe lemming in mind.
 This is no real lemming, but – just like the genuine lemming – a kind of vole.
 Of course, both species are closely related to each other.